ThingsPanel/thingspanel.github.io/docs/introduction/design_ideas.md

 sidebar_position: 1
 ---

-# 设计理念
+# Design Philosophy

-大道至简、大音希声、大智若愚、大象无形、大巧若拙
+"Great truths are always simple."

-——出自《老子》
+—— *Laozi*

-## 设计目标
+## Design Goals
-- 简单
+- **Simplicity**
-  - 例如：添加设备时，只需要通过一个菜单，一个按钮，所有的添加设备都集中到了这里。
+  - Example: Adding a device requires only one menu and one button; all device onboarding processes are centralized here.
-- 快速
+- **Speed**
-  - 例如：通过抽象和封装的方法，形成设备模板，大大提高复用效率。
+  - Example: Through abstraction and encapsulation, Device Templates are formed, greatly improving reuse efficiency.

-## 设计宗旨
+## Design Mission
-- 消灭重复的动作
+- Eliminate repetitive actions.
-- 减少生命的浪费
+- Reduce wasted time.
-- 增进人性化体验
+- Enhance human-centric experience.

-## 设计思路
+## Design Logic

-- 用常识思维设计系统。
+- Design the system using common sense.
-- 用简单的办法解决复杂的问题。
+- Solve complex problems with simple methods.
-- 更高层次的抽象。
+- Higher-level abstraction.
-- 用标准化组件简化系统。
+- Simplify the system with standardized components.

-## 设计原则
+## Design Principles

-### 概念与命名
+### Concepts & Naming
-- MECE穷尽和互斥原则。相互独立、完全穷尽，让结构划分更加逻辑清晰。
+- **MECE Principle** (Mutually Exclusive, Collectively Exhaustive).
+Independent and exhaustive, making structural divisions logically clear.

-### 开放原则
+### Openness Principle
-- 凡并列功能项都要开放，可扩展。（凡是有多个选项的，都需要满足）
+- All parallel functional items must be open and extensible.
+(Anywhere multiple options exist, this must be satisfied).

-### 最小化原则
+### Minimalism Principle

-- 用最少的鼠标点击实现业务。
+- Achieve business goals with the fewest mouse clicks.
-- 用最少的代码实现业务。
+- Achieve business goals with the least amount of code.
-- 动最少的脑子实现目的。
+- Achieve objectives with minimal cognitive load.
-- 如果可能，尽量删掉。
+- If possible, delete it.

-### 一致性原则
+### Consistency Principle
-- 功能向后兼容
+- Backward compatibility for features.
-- 不改变用户的使用习惯
+- Do not change user habits.
-- 一致的界面易用性风格
+- Consistent interface usability style.